Wyatt-Plaga/dereclict-dawn-guide/docs/CONTRIBUTING.md

   2. Emit via `eventBus.emit('<eventName>', payload)`.
   3. Listen with `eventBus.on('<eventName>', handler)` and remember to unsubscribe where relevant.

 PRs that introduce cross-feature reach-through will be rejected.

+> ℹ️ The linter enforces this automatically.
+Any import matching `**/ResourceSystem` (or other future system files) will fail CI via the `no-restricted-imports` rule in `.eslintrc.json`.
+If you see that error, refactor to an event-based flow instead of reaching across boundaries.